kamyargerami/sms-gateway/README.md

 This project includes a `Makefile` that automates building the Docker images and running the stack.

 ### 1. Configure Environment Variables
-The environment configuration files are located in the `deployments/` folder.
 First, make a copy of the example config:
 ```bash
 cp deployments/.env.example deployments/.env